2026-04-26·13 min read

 Primary mechanismInvestigation + corrective measures + finesAdministrative fine quantum and calculation methodology

-Aggravating factorsArt.36 lists violation severity, recurrence, cooperationArt.64 lists the calculation criteria
+Aggravating factorsMarket surveillance procedures weigh violation severity, recurrence, cooperationArt.64 lists the calculation criteria

 Appeals pathNational administrative/judicial reviewSame